100sun/network/README.md

 ## 1.2.1 Access Networks

-### when

-1. when end hosts want to access to the internet -> firstly access to "access network"
-2. then "access networks" also connects with edge router so that make end hosts be connected
-* ex. mobile access network, residential access network, institutional  access network

-### features
+* end host -> Access Network -> edge router => ISP(Internet Service Provider)
+* connects subscribers to a particular service provider and, through the carrier network, to other networks such as the Internet.

-* transmission rate: bandwidth(bps) ⬆ internet speed ⬆
+* transmission rate: bandwidth ⬆ internet speed ⬆
 * (central office) shared / dedicated

 ### ex1.
 Digital Subscriber Line